cinemascienceworkflows/warpx/readme.md

 ## Notes on this repository

-A repository for examples using `Ascent`, in-situ creation of float data, converted to `Cinema CIS` databases, and verification.

-Build instructions embedded in this workflow are derived from the build instructions for [WarpX's](https://warpx.readthedocs.io/en/latest/install/hpc/summit.html)
+- Build instructions embedded in this workflow are derived from the build instructions for [WarpX's](https://warpx.readthedocs.io/en/latest/install/hpc/summit.html)

-This workflow will pull cached builds from a [E4S](https://e4s-project.github.io/) repository, if they exist to speed up the build/install of requisite applications.
+- This workflow will pull cached builds from a [E4S](https://e4s-project.github.io/) repository, if they exist to speed up the build/install of requisite applications.